 In this section, you will find information and resources about major policy issues that affect people with cancer.
 Every day, local and national policymakers make decisions that directly influence the care of patients.
 The American Society of Clinical Oncology (ASCO), the nation’s leading professional organization representing oncologists and other cancer care providers, advocates on a wide range of policy-related issues to ensure that all patients with cancer have access to high-quality, high-value cancer care.
 The following topics represent some of the issues that the Society is currently addressing.
-For more information about cancer policy and advocacy, visit the Advocacy and Policy section on ASCO.org and see the list below of additional educational resources that may be helpful.
+For more information about cancer policy and advocacy, visit the Advocacy section on ASCO.org and see the list below of additional educational resources that may be helpful.

 Clinical Trials: ASCO feels it is important to encourage increased participation in clinical trials by making the research system more efficient, prioritizing inclusion of the most promising science and ensuring adequate reimbursement for the expenses of patients enrolled in clinical trials.